chrsjxn/chrsjxn-io/src/Markdown/WritingCodeReviewFeedback.md

 ### ✅ Do ask questions

-> 👍
+> // 👍\
-> > This boolean logic is tough for me to understand.
-Can you explain the different conditions to me?
+> This boolean logic is tough for me to understand.
+Can you explain the different conditions to me?\
-> >
+> \
-> > Maybe we can use that to break the full condition down into some helper functions.
+> Maybe we can use that to break the full condition down into some helper functions.

 Asking questions can lead to a clearer explanation of what some complex logic is doing.
 That explanation can suggest ways to simplify or refactor that aren't as obvious without being familiar with the details.